 1.3 The example application OS\StartLEDBlink.c

 The following is a printout of the example application OS\StartLEDBlink.c.
-It is a good starting point for your application.
-(Note that the file actually shipped with your port of embOS may look slightly different from this one.)
+It is a good starting point for your application (the actual file shipped with your port of embOS may differ slightly).

 What happens is easy to see: